JohnMurray/johnmurray_io/_posts/2016-07-25-Inspecting-JSON-From-The-Command-Line.md

 ---
+layout:  post
 title:   Inspecting JSON From The Command Line
+archive: true
 ---

 Sometimes you need to inspect some heterogeneous JSON documents.
 When it comes to working with JSON